iotaledger/wiki-legacy/README.md

 **Return value**

-The return value includes both, inbound and outbound transactions.
-The value field determines which type of transaction it is, as explained in the following table:
+The return value includes both, inbound and outbound transactions. **Persistence indicates if the transaction is confirmed or not.** The value field determines which type of transaction it is, as explained in the following table:

 Value | Type of Transaction | Description
 ------------ | ------------- | -------------